The-Plottwist/Arch-setup/README.md

 All of the packages are predefined and can be changed before running the script.

-To see the package list read: [Packages.md](https://github.com/The-Plottwist/Arch-setup/blob/main/Packages.md)
+To see the package list look: [Packages.md](https://github.com/The-Plottwist/Arch-setup/blob/main/Packages.md)

-## Default US Layout
+## US Layout

 This is the default layout when archiso boots.